-Here are a few of these reasons some say the Pentateuch was not written by Moses and the response of the Christian conservatives that don’t agree with them:
+Here are few of the reasons some say the Pentateuch was not written by Moses and the response of the Christian conservatives that don’t agree with them:

 - The use of three different names of God allegedly shows that more than one author was involved.

-- The many repetitions of stories show that parallel sources were used and formed together into one narrative by a later.
+- The many repetitions of stories show that parallel sources were used and formed together into one narrative by a later writer.